 This study focused on only three mass transportation systems that are scheduled, administered and financed by the city government of Addis Ababa; LRT, Anbessa and Sheger city Buses.

 Based on Abreha (2007) study Anbessa Bus Organization started in 1935(1942G.C.) by the Ministry of work and communication.
 Abraha stated that in 1994 the company was renamed as Anbessa City Bus Service following the proclamation number 187/1986E.C.
 Addisu (2010) discussed that, Anbessa was serving up to 700,000 passengers per day within 93 routes of the city.
 In 2016, Anbessa bus transported a total of 396,000 passengers per day with 650 busses in 123 different lines in the city (Addis Ababa City Planning Project Office, 2016; Tagagne, 2018).
-According to ACBE 2018 annual report; Anbessa had 441 daily City Buses distribution and transported 107,064,171 passengers throughout the year which means it transported 242,776 passenger per day.
+According to ACBE 2018 annual report; Anbessa had 441 daily City Buses distribution and transported 107,064,171 passengers throughout the year which means it transported 242,776 passengers per day.
 As Tagagne (2018) mentioned, ACBE in 2018 the service is provided with a total of 440 active buses which is almost closest to the enterprise report.
 A single Anbessa bus passenger carrying capacity ranges to 100-150 persons (Addis Ababa City Planning Project Office, 2016).
 The Anbassa bus service has 124 routes, 1644 stops, 29 stations and 4 depots (Anbessa City Bus enterprise, 2019).
 Addisu (2010), Addis Ababa city planning project office (2016), Tegegne (2018) and Anbessa City Bus enterprise (2019) studies and reports shows, the spatial coverage of Anbessa city bus routes are increasing but the number of buses distributed and the number of passengers transported are decreasing time to time.
 Kenea (2017) study indicates, Anbessa city bus has only four depots (Piassa, Legehar, Mercato and Bole Anbessa garage) projecting from the city to the sub-cities and the Oromia towns within a 40 km radius.
 As Kenea explained, compared with the size of the city and surrounding Oromia towns, the number of existing bus terminals, planning and operation are inadequate.

 Sheger Mass Transport service started its operation in 2016 (AACTA, 2016).
 This city Bus has 51 routes and 240 buses (AACTA, 2019).
 According to Addis Ababa City Transport Authority (AACTA) average frequency of public transport and number of passengers’ information from December 15-20/2011E.C.
 Sheger City Bus transported 21,518 average passengers per day.